Holiday inspiration currently loading...

 This McKinlay Kidd trip can be planned and booked to meet your individual requirements, so do just let us know if we can adapt it to suit you – with different start and finish points or extended stays in certain locations, for example.

-Two nights in Bath, two in Chester, two in the Lake District, two in Spean Bridge, two in Inverness, two in Edinburgh, and two nights in York.
+Two nights in Bath, two in Oxford, one in Chester, two in the Lake District, one in Spean Bridge, one in Plockton, two in Inverness, two in Edinburgh, and two nights in York.

-The tour of Britain by train as described starts and finishes in London, however this can be tailored to suit your plans and we would be happy to facilitate train travel to and from the Capital.
+The tour of Britain by train as described is designed to start and finish in London, however this can be tailored to suit your plans and we would be happy to facilitate train travel to and from the Capital.

 For a supplement, we would be happy to upgrade train travel to first class where available.